sarahz2476/sep11-freedom-project/entries/entry04.md

 ## Engineering Design Process
 I am currently at the late part of stage 4 and in the middle of stage 5 of the Engineering Design Process: <b>Planning the most promising solution</b> and <b>Creating a prototype</b>.

 In my last blog entry, I stated that I focus on Firebase Authentication and was able to create a small <a href = "https://login2.sarahzhang3.repl.co"> login, signup, and log out </a> function.
+I have added firebase database to it.
 At the same time, I have recently coded my first prototype but it does not have any firebase functions yet.
 I am experimenting on firebase separately.

 I am planning to continued with learning more about Firebase and planning to incorporate some into my prototype.
 This way I can minimize errors which helps organize my codes better.